Chinese Kung Pao Shrimp

 Chinese Kung Pao Shrimp Recipe (or kung po shrimp) with juicy succulent Prawns and crisp peppers, tossed in a savory, tangy, and little spicy kung pao sauce.
-This keto take on Shrimp kung pao is seriously addictive.
-With the tingling heat from the Sichuan peppers and toasted nuts, it’s a dish that packs with BIG flavors yet really quick and simple to make.
+This keto takes on Shrimp kung pao is seriously addictive.
+With the tingling heat from the Sichuan peppers and toasted nuts, it’s a dish that packs BIG flavors yet is really quick and simple to make.

 Kung Pao Shrimp (or Kung Pao Prawns)